partokarwat/partokarwat.com/content/post/developing-android-apps.md

 topics = ["Development"]
 date = "2017-02-19"
 tags = ["udacity","android", "google"]
-description = "This is my summary of the same spelling udacity course."
+description = "This is my summary of the same spelling udacity course"

 +++